arviz-devs/arviz/doc/source/user_guide/plots_refactor.md

 As I commented before, it might make sense to try and keep a similar API to the one we have, using all the elements defined here but "bundling" multiple elements that are often combined together: plot_ppc, plot_posterior...
+These functions would keep an API similar to the current one, but start generating a `PlotCollection` object, then call the processing ones and then call lower level plotting functions _with the same name_.

+The lower level functions with the same name would be 1 axes/figure functions that do these more complex plots combining multiple elements, eliminating all the looping duplication we currently have.

 As updated/a bit more lower level API, I am not sure if it would be preferable to have plotting as methods of the data organization class or as functions